 About the School of Nursing

 The School is part of CSU’s College of Health and has strong relationships with hospitals in the Atlanta area.
-Our academic programs include a Bachelor of Science in Nursing (BSN), RN Completion program (RN-BSN, RN-MSN), Master of Science in Nursing (MSN) in Family Nurse Practitioner.
+Our academic programs include a Bachelor of Science in Nursing (BSN), RN Completion program (RN-BSN), Master of Science in Nursing (MSN) with concentration in Family Nurse Practitioner.

 Consistent with the mission statement of Clayton State University, the School of Nursing is committed to providing comprehensive nursing education to residents from a diverse range of ethnic, socioeconomic, experiential, and geographical backgrounds.
 The following essential considerations inform and guide the programs offered by the School of Nursing: